 2. Relationships are the Means and the End

 One example of this is my relationship with Isabela* and Sofia* — two of the students I taught.
 They are both around my age, which made it easy for us to get along.
 We first connected in the classroom.
-Then, we had opportunity to spend time together outside of class on two occasions.
+Then, we had the opportunity to spend time together outside of class on two occasions.
 That’s when we became real friends.
 We told jokes, they taught me some Spanish, I helped them practice their English and we had a great time.
-In the end, I had the opportunity to share the gospel with Isabela before going home.
+In the end, I had the opportunity to share the Gospel with Isabela before going home.